amirtha255/amirtha255.github.io/legal.md

 ---
-layout: post
+layout: page
-title: about
+title: Privacy Policy
-background: "/assets/img/aboutme.png"
+background: grey
 ---
 <div class="col-lg-12 text-center">
 	<h2 class="section-heading text-uppercase">Privacy Policy</h2>
 </div>

-This Privacy Policy describes how your personal information is collected, used, and shared when you visit {{ site.title }} (the “Site”).
+This Privacy Policy describes how your personal information is collected, used, and shared when you visit this site.

 **PERSONAL INFORMATION WE COLLECT**